 Grant was another story.
 He had been a smooth talking business major from North Carolina, who also attended the school in Dublin.
 The three were inseparable for years.

 That’s how Bubbles and Brunch was born—deep in the bowels of an Irish dorm hall, as the hypothetical business plan for Grant’s senior thesis.
-Still, even thought Bridget seemed happy, he wondered how happy she could be, having come so far from where she wanted.
+Still, even thought Fiona seemed happy, he wondered how happy she could be, having come so far from where she wanted.
 Bubbles and Brunch was his dream, not hers, and they were so busy with the restaurant, she didn’t even have time to be on the worship team.
 Man, she was good, too.

 “Got it,” she stated as she ducked and shouldered a tray from under his palm.